CentreForDigitalHumanities/Textcavator/documentation/Distrobox development setup.md

 ## Kibana (optional)

 Kibana provides a GUI interface for Elasticsearch.
 Textcavator does not depend on Kibana, but we recommended that you install this too, as it's useful for troubleshooting, testing queries, managing indices, etc.

+(The steps below should be done *after* the Elasticsearch installation.)

 ```sh
 sudo apt-get install kibana